nicolashernandez/PyRATA/README.md

 * grammar implement IOB operator to handle sequence of tokens with a BIO value as a single token
 * api/engine module re implement substitution sub///
 * api/engine module re implement annotate/// ; the new feature is added to the current feature structure in a BIO style
+* api/engine implement the position (from which word token position we start to search) and the search for annotate (not finditer)
 * grammar implement operator to search the pattern from the begining ^ and/or to the end $
 * api/engine module re implement match
 * quality implement logging facility